BoiseCodeWorks/marvel-trading-cards/README.md

 ![marvel-api](marvel-api-page.png)

 To make requests to the marvel api you will need to use your public key by appending it to the end of your api query.
+You will also want to make sure that you add `localhost` and `github.io` to the list of approved domains.

 ```javascript